 Authorization Approved is a term used by the US Government to indicate that an individual has been granted permission to travel to the United States under the Visa Waiver Program after they've applied through the ESTA system.
 This status is registered and associated with the ESTA application number.

 Travel Not Authorized is a term used by the US Government to indicate that an idividual is not granted permission to travel to the United States under the Visa Waiver Program after they've applied through the ESTA system.
-In most cases, an individual must apply for a visa if they've recieved this outcome.
+In most cases, an individual must apply for a visa if they've received this outcome.

 Authorisation Pending is a term used by the US Government to indicate that an individuals ESTA application is pending further review.
-If you've recieved this message, we will continue to monitor the ESTA application until a final outcome has been issued.
+If you've received this message, we will continue to monitor the ESTA application until a final outcome has been issued.
 This can also occur if the ESTA system is experiencing a technical issue.

 A Signatory Carrier is a classification of an air or sea travel provider that has signed an agreement guaranteeing transport of an individual out of the United States if they are found inadmissible or deportable.
 This type of carrier is required for providing travel under the Visa Waiver Program.
 Nearly every major airline and cruise ship is a signatory carrier, but if you are unsure, contact your travel provider or contact us.